albins/albins.github.io/_posts/2016-10-16-shipping-out-one-month-later.md

 discernible structure or scheme to the organisation of the pools, from what I have been able to tell.
-You just do your best not to collide with anyone, which is easier said than done, as people enter and exit the pool all the time, turn suddenly and changes swim-styles without warning.
+You just do your best not to collide with anyone, which is easier said than done, as people enter and exit the pool all the time, turn suddenly and change swim-styles without warning.

 ## How's Work?